fmvalentino/deepdive/docs/general_public.md

 title: DeepDive
 ---

-# Why Did the First Galaxies Burn Out So Fast?
+# The Rise and Fall of the First Massive Galaxies

 <div class="science-section">
   <div class="science-row">